My Tunisia travel summary:

 Sandy beaches and resorts in Hammamet

-Hammamet is one of the primary tourist destinations in Tunisia, famous for long sandy beaches, watersport activities, all-inclusive hotels and jasmine.
+Hammamet is one of the primary tourist destinations in Tunisia, famous for sandy beaches, all-inclusive hotels, watersport activities, and jasmine.

-Visiting it in off season doesn’t bring the same experience as during the summer: the sea was still too cold to swim, but the crowd was much more manageable and the atmosphere calmer.
+Visiting it in the off season doesn’t bring the same experience as during the summer.
+I found the sea too cold to swim, but the crowd was much more manageable and the atmosphere calmer.

-For wider picture of the country, I should have also visited El Djem Amphiteater, the atmospheric ruins of the ancient town Carthage, Andalusian-style seaside neighborhood of Sidi Bou Said town, as well as the Great Mosque of Kairouan.
+To get a broader picture of the country, I should have visited the El Djem Amphitheater and the ruins of ancient Carthage.
+I also missed exploring the Andalusian-style seaside town of Sidi Bou Said and the Great Mosque of Kairouan.

 I am convinced that there will be an opportunity to come back one day and combine deeper travelling around Tunisia with the neighboring Algeria and Libya.